Ibibo: Goibibo

 Goibibo was launched in 2009 and is part of ibibo Group.
 It was co-founded by Sanjay Bhasin and Vikalp Sahni.
-Goibibo is India's largest hotels aggregation and also one of the leading air aggregator.
+Goibibo is India's largest hotels aggregator and also one of the leading air aggregator.

 PayU India

 In 2011, Ibibo rolled out its payment gateway innovation called PayU in the Indian market, to permit websites to integrate e-commerce transactions through online payments.
 With PayU, a business can process payment by using credit cards and debit cards (for more than 50 banks), and online banking for banks including ICICI, HDFC, SBI, and Axis Bank.
 PayU provides an API for integration and transaction analytics to improve the speed and security of payment processing.
 PayU India launched of a first-of-its kind premium deferral payment facility for consumers 'LazyPay' aimed at those who transact digitally for any amount between ₹500 and ₹2,500 and is an option to pay later.